Robert Gascoyne-Cecil, 3rd Marquess of Salisbury

 Historians agree that Salisbury was a strong and effective leader in foreign affairs, with a wide grasp of the issues.
-Paul Smith characterises his personality as "deeply neurotic, depressive, agitated, introverted, fearful of change and loss of control, and self-effacing but capable of extraordinary competitiveness."
-A representative of the landed aristocracy, he held the reactionary credo, "Whatever happens will be for the worse, and therefore it is in our interest that as little should happen as possible."
+Paul Smith characterises his personality as "deeply neurotic, depressive, agitated, introverted, fearful of change and loss of control, and self-effacing but capable of extraordinary competitiveness".
+A representative of the landed aristocracy, he held a reactionary credo: "Whatever happens will be for the worse, and therefore it is in our interest that as little should happen as possible."
 Searle says that instead of seeing his party's victory in 1886 as a harbinger of a new and more popular Conservatism, Salisbury longed to return to the stability of the past, when his party's main function was to restrain what he saw as demagogic liberalism and democratic excess.
 He is generally ranked in the upper tier of British prime ministers.

 Early life: 1830–1852

 Robert Arthur Talbot Gascoyne-Cecil was born on 3 February 1830 at Hatfield House, the third son of the 2nd Marquess of Salisbury and Frances Mary, née Gascoyne.
 He was a patrilineal descendant of Lord Burghley and the 1st Earl of Salisbury, chief ministers of Elizabeth I. The family-owned vast rural estates in Hertfordshire and Dorset.
 This wealth increased sharply in 1821, when his father married his mother, Frances Mary Gascoyne, heiress of a wealthy merchant and Member of Parliament who had bought large estates in Essex and Lancashire.

 Robert had a miserable childhood, with few friends, and filled his time with reading.
 He was bullied unmercifully at the schools he attended.
 In 1840, he went to Eton College, where he did well in French, German, Classics, and Theology, but left in 1845 because of intense bullying.
 His unhappy schooling shaped his pessimistic outlook on life and his negative views on democracy.
 He decided that most people were cowardly and cruel, and that the mob would run roughshod over sensitive individuals.

 In December 1847, he went to Christ Church, Oxford, where he received an honorary fourth class in Mathematics, conferred by nobleman's privilege due to ill health.
 Whilst at Oxford, he found the Oxford movement or "Tractarianism" to be an intoxicating force, and had an intense religious experience that shaped his life.
 He was involved in the Oxford Union, serving as its secretary and treasurer.
 In 1853, he was elected a prize fellow of All Souls College, Oxford.